Add To Favorites

 Natural phenomena are endlessly fascinating!
 Create a model of an erupting volcano and let off some steam.

 During an investigation into rocks and minerals, invite students to research important facts about volcanoes.
 How do they erupt?
 What was the biggest eruption ever known?
 What famous cities have been buried under volcanoes?
 Students may work in smlal groups as they gather research.

-Where is the volcano nearest you?
-Pinpoint locations of volcanoes, active and dormant, on a world map.
+Ask student groups to identify where the volcano nearest their hometown is located.
+Pinpoint locations of additional volcanoes, active and dormant, on a world map.
 Why are they often found in clusters?
 Find photographs of erupting volcanoes.
-Note that some are islands, others are located inland.
+Note that some are islands, while others are located inland.

-In preparing to create a model, groups will use cardboard for a base upon which to make your model volcano.
+In preparing to create a model, groups will use cardboard for a base upon which to make their volcanoes.
 Mold Crayola® Model Magic into a mountain.
-Be sure to hollow out the center of the cone for the crater.
-Volcanoes often blow out one or more sides of the mountain when they erupt.
+Remind them to be sure to hollow out the center of the cone for the crater.
+Volcanoes often blow out one or more sides of the mountain when they erupt!

-You might blend red and black Model Magic to show the hot magma and lava streaming down the volcano.
-Press Model Magic together to seal seams when you join pieces.
+Demonstrate how students can blend red and black Model Magic to show the hot magma and lava streaming down the volcano.
+Press Model Magic together to seal seams when joining pieces.

 Blend blue and white Model Magic to form tidal waves and water surrounding the volcano.
 Or create green vegetation such as forests or fields if the volcano is inland.

-Add wisps of cotton balls to the top of your volcano to resemble steam.
+Wisps of cotton balls can be added to the top of the volcano to resemble steam.

 How in this media rich era can we use students’ creative energy to develop original songs and visual posters that captur